|WILLIAM LEE CLARKE|

 COURTESY OF WESTBROOK HISTORICAL SOCIETY

-William Lee Clarke (1919-1996) was Town Clerk of Westbrook for a record 38 years.
+William Lee "Bill" Clarke (1919-1996) was Town Clerk of Westbrook for a record 38 years.
 I recall when growing up there that he often ran unopposed, and I myself voted for him when I came of age to do so.
 I had often wondered if he might bear any relation to my extensive Clarke family of Maine, and Connecticut before that, which had originated in America at the Jamestowne Settlement in the early 1600s with the arrival of John Clarke.
 I was surprised and delighted to discover in 2015, upon researching the matter, that an ancestor of Bill's had come from Connecticut, so there may be a distant connection (more on this below), but nothing definitive can be found as yet.

 Bill Clarke was born in 1919 in Westbrook, and for the first few months of his life the family lived on 111 Mechanic Street, corner of West Valentine, just eight years after the migration of his father, Lee Elbert Clarke, from New Canaan, Canada in 1911.
 Lee lived on Manners Avenue in Portland upon his naturalization in 1914.
 He married Casco-born Millie Dawn Scribner in July of 1916, and bought the house on Mechanic Street shortly thereafter.
 Lee worked as a bookkeeper at Parker & Thomas Company in Portland, and had lost his arm, and was thus exempt from the draft during WWI in 1917.
 I learned from a grandson of Lee's that this was due to a hunting accident in Canada in 1909 when Lee was 20 years old.
 It isn't known if the gun fell over or what happened, but his injury was sustained to the left arm, back of the wrist, and therefore his arm was amputated just below the elbow.